Skip to contents

 General readmission rate calculation

 • Denominator of Readmission Rate: Total number of episodes with potential to be readmitted.
 There are various conditions where episodes are removed from the denominator.
-For example, episodes discharged as death cannot be readmitted, are therefore, removed from the denominator of readmission rate calculation (see details in Section 2 CIHI flags).
+For example, episodes discharged as death cannot be readmitted, and are therefore removed from the denominator of readmission rates by default (see details in Section 2 CIHI flags).

 An episode is removed from the Denominator by setting readmitX = NA for the current episode.

 • Numerator of Readmission Rate: Number of episodes within the denominator that were actually readmitted within the time window of interest.
 There are various conditions where episodes are removed from the numerator.
-For example, elective admissions might not be considered as readmissions, and therefore, episodes with elective admissions are removed from the numerator (see details in Section 2 CIHI flags).
+For example, elective admissions might not be considered as readmissions, and are therefore removed from the numerator by default (see details in Section 2 CIHI flags).

 An episode is removed from the Numerator by setting readmitX = F for the preceding episode.